 This mural deeply connects to a personal value I have of valuing our interdependence.
 Our current globalized food system can create amnesia around what really goes into sustaining our lives and how vital relationships and community are.
-To get to depict the face of the woman harvesting the cocoa that goes into the chocolate bar you grab out of the grocery isle is a step in re-imagining the village of humanity we truly are.
+To get to depict the face of the woman harvesting the cocoa that goes into the chocolate bar you grab out of the grocery aisle is a step in re-imagining the village of humanity we truly are.
 We need one another, now more than ever.
 We need to ensure that those doing the direct work of tending to the earth and nourishing the world are treated with respect & equitably compensated for their work.
 Period.
 It is only through valuing and empathizing with one another that we can truly move towards a liberated world.

 How do you personally connect with Central Co-op?

 The Central Co-op has had a soft spot in my heart for years.
 In Seattle, I have frequented the co-op for years and at times, felt a sense of community with the staff there.
 Though some things have changed over the years, I deeply respect the work that the co-op does to uplift local farmers and small businesses.
-I am so excited to get to know the Tacoma Central Co-op community and build!
+I am so excited to get to know the Tacoma Central Co-op community!

 You were tasked with the assignment of illustrating how Fairtrade relates to gender equality.
 How did that resonate with you?

 In my work as a facilitator, youth empowerment, specifically the empowerment of young womxn, is central to my heart.
 The reason for this is that fostering leadership and representation of womxn in leadership roles is supremely important for cultivating a more empathetic, corporative and compassionate world.
-One of the organizations I work for, Young Women Empowered (Y-WE) was founded on the belief that our future depends on the leadership of womxn.
+One of the organizations I work for, Young Women Empowered (Y-WE), was founded on the belief that our future depends on the leadership of womxn.
 The womxn holding down these farming communities are flexing mad amounts of leadership and power.
 I have so much respect in my heart for these womxn – these matriarchs – and a deep belief that by continuing to target focus on uplifting these womxn, there is an assurance that these benefits will be experienced by the greater community and structures put in place to sustain and compound the benefits for future generations.

 See the Tacoma mural